filip26/linked-tree/doc/CanonLT.md

 // A type alias for node entries which may be a single NodeOrRef or an array of them. type NodeEntry = NodeOrRef | NodeOrRef[];

-interface CanonLT {
+interface LinkedTree {
   // The root can be a single NodeOrRef or an array of NodeOrRef.
   root: NodeOrRef | NodeOrRef[];

-  // A mapping of terms to their corresponding Node objects.
+  // A mapping of identifiers to their corresponding Node objects.
-  nodes: Map<URI, Node | Node[]>;
+  nodes: Map<URI, CNLTNode | Node[]>;
 }

 interface Node {
   // The type of the node, represented as a single URI.
   type: URI;

-  // A mapping of URIs to node entries, which can be direct node references, URIs, or arrays thereof.
+  // A mapping of terms to node entries, which can be direct node references, URIs, or arrays thereof.
-  entries: Map<URI, NodeEntry>;
+  predicates: Map<URI, NodeEntry>;
 }

 ```